Huītzilōpōchtli: Origin stories

 There are a handful of origin mythologies describing the deity's beginnings.
 One story tells of the cosmic creation and Huitzilopochtli's role in it.
 According to this legend, he was the smallest son of four — his parents being the creator couple of the Ōmeteōtl (Tōnacātēcuhtli and Tōnacācihuātl) while his brothers were Quetzalcōātl ("Precious Serpent" or "Quetzal-Feathered Serpent"), Xīpe Tōtec ("Our Lord Flayed"), and Tezcatlipōca ("Smoking Mirror").
 His mother and father instructed him and Quetzalcoatl to bring order to the world.
 Together, Huitzilopochtli and Quetzalcoatl created fire, the first male and female humans, the Earth, and the Sun.

 Another origin story tells of a fierce goddess, Coatlicue, being impregnated as she was sweeping by a ball of feathers on Mount Coatepec ("Serpent Hill"; near Tula, Hidalgo).
 Her other children, who were already fully grown, were the four hundred male Centzonuitznaua and the female deity Coyolxauhqui.
 These children, angered by the manner by which their mother became impregnated, conspired to kill her.
 Huitzilopochtli burst forth from his mother's womb in full armor and fully grown, or in other versions of the story, burst forth from the womb and immediately put on his gear.
 He attacked his older brothers and sister, defending his mother by beheading his sister and casting her body from the mountain top.
 He also chased after his brothers, who fled from him and became scattered all over the sky.
+This same story exists also with Quetzalcoatl instead.

 Huitzilopochtli is seen as the sun in mythology, while his many male siblings are perceived as the stars and his sister as the moon.
 In the Aztec worldview, this is the reason why the Sun is constantly chasing the Moon and stars.
 It is also why it was so important to provide tribute for Huitzilopochtli as sustenance for the Sun.
 If Huitzilopochtli did not have enough strength to battle his siblings, they would destroy their mother and thus the world.